 - The City could return funding to grantors and reduce service levels.
-The City has entered into grant agreements to implement this funding. - Additionally, not filling this position would result in a high level of exposure for noncompliance with grant and external funding requirements, negative audit findings for the City, and continuing to not report on the many investments that the City is doing to reduce and end homelessness in our community.
+However, the City has entered into grant agreements to implement this funding and would need to enter into modified agreements for reductions of services. - Additionally, not filling this position would result in a high level of exposure for noncompliance with grant and external funding requirements, negative audit findings for the City, and continuing to not report on the many investments that the City is doing to reduce and end homelessness in our community.
 A negative audit finding due to lack of contract oversight could result in the City having to return funds to our funders.